ZenMagick/ZenMagick/zenmagick/plugins/request/zm_smarty/Readme.txt

 $plugins_dir = array( 'plugins', '[PLUGIN_DIR]/zm_plugins');

 To customize those and other settings you can provide a callback function zms_smarty_config.
-An example function is included in the demo theme.
+An example function is included in the included theme.